archimedon/docx2wordpress/README.md

 ## Run

 ### Setup

 `java -cp target/converter.jar com.rasajournal.DocxConvSetup WordPressHome WatchedDirectory`

 This Creates the category files and and author directories and sets file permissions in an attempt to prevent accidental deletion - Note. this depends on the _current_ user's access privilege.

-It may be helpful to run setup in a weekly cronjob, depending on the rate at which you add categories or authors.
+It may be helpful to run setup in a weekly cronjob depending on the frequency that new categories or authors are added.

 ### Convert

 `java -jar target/converter.jar WordPressHome WatchedDirectory`

-- Find *.docx articles
+* Find *.docx articles
-- Sort out the author and applicable categories
+* Sort out the author and applicable categories
-- Post to WordPress
+* Post to WordPress

 Runs in a cron.
 Articles have to be in before publish times.

+## TODO

+* Extern and integrate configuration with WP-configuration
+* Add upload of Video(s) with article
+* Enable auto-creation of authors
+* Enable remote POSTing
+* Implement a strategy to give Publisher control over Publish time/date

+## Credits

+In addition to the libraries mentioned in the POM, credit for tackling the more challenging aspects goes to:

+* [WP-CLI](https://github.com/wp-cli/wp-cli) - for talking to Wordpress
+* [Mammoth Converter](https://github.com/mwilliamson/java-mammoth  - for docx extraction API